alexisbaxman/ancpbids_documentation/book/metadata.md

 # Querying for metadata

+Once your dataset is loaded, you may want to extract **metadata** or access BIDS-specific suffix files (like ´events.tsv´).

-## Querying with Keys and Values
+## Querying Metadata
-Metadata from JSON files can be queried using layout.get_metadata and the directory path.
-It will return a dictionary with keys and values.
+Metadata stored in JSON files can be queried using `layout.get_metadata` along the directory path.
+This will return a dictionary with keys and values.

 ````{tab-set}